 The Southern Appalachian Vitality Index (SAVI) categorizes the interwoven nature of humans and their natural, social, built, and economic environments.
-This approach to natural resource protection is designed to assist local governments, interest groups, and the public identify sustainable approaches to economic growth, healthy communities and protected landscapes in the Southern Appalachian Mountains.
+This approach to natural resource protection is designed to assist local governments, interest groups, and the public in identifying sustainable approaches to economic growth, healthy communities, and protected landscapes in the Southern Appalachian Mountains.

 Craft, music, art, heritage, and spiritual values have defined residents of the Southern Appalachians for generations.
 This overview of the human environment focuses on the culture of our communities—their people, health, and education that characterizes the values of the region.